 This is one of my favorite dishes I've ever adapted from one of my grandma's recipes.
 I used to love eating apple crisp growing up!
 My grandma always serves some for family get-togethers and holiday celebrations - and we always had a big scoop of ice cream or a dollop of whipped cream on top.
-I like mine with a big scoop of my Homemade Coconut Vanilla Ice Cream or Coconut Whipped Cream!
+I like mine with a big scoop of Coconut Vanilla Ice Cream or Coconut Whipped Cream!

 Is it bad that I feel slightly less guilty when eating a dessert with fruit in it?
 I think my mind plays some sort of game, making me think it's not as bad for me since I'm eating fruit.
 Does anybody else do that?
 I know most apple crisp recipes call for oats in the crumble topping.
 That's how I usually make my apple crisp too, but as I was going through all of my family's old recipes, I stumbled upon this one and had to make it the old-fashioned way!

 I made mine in a pie dish, so I needed a bit more topping.
 If your making yours in a smaller baking dish, maybe try halving the topping recipe.
 If that's not enough, just make another batch!
 You can't complain if there's extra topping on your apple crisp!

 - 1 1/2 cups all purpose flour

 - 1/2 tsp cinnamon

 Preheat your oven to 375 degrees F. Place all of your topping ingredients in a food processor and blend until it's well combined and crumbly.
 The shortening will bind with the flour to look like little peas.
 Set aside.

 - 3-4 large apples